 The grading system for this course provides flexibility and includes a number of different assignment types.
 As explained below, students are given the freedom to pursue the grade they would like to earn because they can choose which assignments they would like to complete and how thoroughly they would like to complete them.

-Your final grade will be based on how well you performed on scores on four short essays, a take-home written midterm, 15 weekly quizzes, a take-home written final exam, attending group meetings, and a final group project.
+Your final grade will be based on how well you performed on scores on two short essays, a semester-long group project, and class participation.